northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Graham Robinson.md

 #### **Overview of Proposed Solution**

-The motor controller chosen for this design meets all necessary specifications and constraints.
-It is designed to convert DC power from the accumulator into the appropriate output (AC or DC) for the motor.
-Safety features such as thermal protection, overcurrent protection, and fault diagnostics are built in to protect the system during operation.
+The motor controller selected for this electric powertrain was chosen based on its compliance with Formula SAE specifications, as supported by manufacturer datasheets and calculations.

-To maximize performance and efficiency, the controller uses Field-Oriented Control (FOC) algorithms, allowing it to adjust torque and speed dynamically.
-The integration of a robust cooling system ensures the controller operates safely under high-power demands.
-Overall, this solution enables the electric powertrain to meet Formula SAE competition standards while achieving reliable performance.
+The controller integrates essential safety features, such as thermal and overcurrent protection, verified by operational limits listed in the datasheet.
+Field-Oriented Control (FOC) algorithms enhance dynamic torque and speed regulation, as evidenced by the controller's detailed specifications.
+Calculations confirming the controller’s capacity to handle the system’s voltage, current, and power align with the vehicle's tractive system requirements.
+Additionally, its cooling system, designed for efficient heat dissipation, ensures consistent performance under demanding conditions, validated through the manufacturer’s testing data.

 ---